dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 ### Getting the files

-The data for this lab comes from the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
+The data we use in this assignment is a subset of the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
 The full dataset consists of 50,000 highly polar movie reviews collected from the Internet Movie Database (IMDB).
-Here, we use a random sample consisting of 2,000 reviews for training and 500 reviews for evaluation.
+We use a random sample consisting of 2,000 reviews for training and 500 reviews for evaluation.

 ## Step 1: Full fine-tuning